filecoin-project/filecoin-docs/docs/store/lotus/store-data.md

 - Offer 32GiB sectors only ([about large files](very-large-files.md)).
 - Seal sectors only every 8 hours so the deal become active after 20 hours (8 hours to start sealing + 12 hours to seal).
-- Retrieval is available almost immediately after the deal has been accepted and data transferred to the miner.
+- These miners will be storing unsealed copies of your data in addition to the sealed copies.
+This makes it possible to retrieve data quickly starting almost immediately after your deal has been accepted and your data has successfully transferred to the miner machine.

 ### Find the price and conditions